This amazing goban came to Baduk Club from the private home of a go player in Denver. It is being sold on commission.

 Kaya boards are cured for 10 years before they are made, which ensures that the wood has finished changing shape.
 One of the big benefits of a vintage board like this is that it has had an additional 40 years to continue aging, this means the wood is more stable than ever.
 And even still, the wood is soft so it provides a nice resonance when playing slate and shell stones (in contrast to the harsh sound that comes from hard materials like glass and bamboo).

-The corners and edges are all quite good.
+The corners and edges are in pretty good shape.
 The protective lid has done its job.
-Some small cracks on the underside could be sealed with beeswax or closed with Butterflies, or if your climate is more humid than Colorado the board may reseal those on its own.
+A small crack on the underside seems to have resealed itself - it does not extend beyond the navel nor up into the endgrain face.
 There is very little pitting on the surface, common with soft wood over time, so the board was rarely used.
-There are a couple imperfections that can't be helped with a used board, please see the photos for details.
+There are a couple imperfections that can't be helped with a used board, such as a slight rise in the center, please see the photos for details.
 Boxed up with the legs and the lid, this set weighs 23kg.

 Please understand that this is a Vintage item.
 Purchased new, such an item would cost about $5000-$7000 today.